ctrleon/personal-site/content/en/about/index.md

 type: "page"
 ---

-Welcome to my site!
-Here is where I collect various thoughts on anything I consider worth sharing or preserving.
+Welcome to my website!
+Here, I like to gather and share thoughts on anything I find worth discussing or remembering.

-## About me
+## About Me

+My name is Cristina Leon.
-I'm Cristina Leon and I'm currently pursuing a Bachelor’s degree in **Computer Science** at [University of Marburg](https://www.uni-marburg.de), with a focus on IT security, alongside a minor in Physics.
+I'm studying **Computer Science** (B.Sc.) at the [University of Marburg](https://www.uni-marburg.de) with a focus on IT security and a minor in Physics.

-In my spare time I like to tinker with my **home server** and build **personal projects** to share.
-I also enjoy swimming, paddleboarding and Latin music.
+## Interests

+My main interests revolve around Linux, server administration, and free and open-source software.

+When I’m not studying, I enjoy tinkering with my Debian 12 home server and Raspberry Pi 4B, as well as working on personal coding projects to share with others.

+Away from the keyboard, you’ll usually find me swimming or listening to Latin American music.

-## About this website
+## About This Website

-This website is a static site built with [Hugo](https://gohugo.io) using the [Gokarna](https://github.com/gokarna-theme/gokarna-hugo) theme.
+This site is a static website created with [Hugo](https://gohugo.io) and the [Gokarna](https://github.com/gokarna-theme/gokarna-hugo) theme.
-It is hosted on [Cloudflare Pages](https://pages.cloudflare.com), and the source code is [available on GitHub](https://github.com/ctrleon/personal-site).
+It’s hosted via [Cloudflare Pages](https://pages.cloudflare.com), and you can find the source code [on GitHub](https://github.com/ctrleon/personal-site).

-The site is also available in [German]({{< relref path="/about.md" lang="de" >}}).
+The website is also available in [German]({{< relref path="/about.md" lang="de" >}}).